Syed Tasawar Jawadi: Early life

 Syed Tasawar Hussain Naqvi Jawadi was born on 9 January 1976 in a village of Muzaffarabad, Azad Kashmir.
 His family belongs to Naqvi branch of Syeds.
 Jawadi received his primary education at his hometown government primary school and later went on to Madrasa Shaheed Baqir Ul Saddar and Wifaq ul Madaris Al-Shia Pakistan where he completed his double MA.

 Positions

 (2007) Jawadi and other Ulama and Leaders of Azad Kashmir, founded Jafferiya Ullamma Council Azad Kashmir and Jawadi was General Secretary of this party.

-(2009) Allama Tasawar Jawadi brought Majlis Wahdat-e-Muslimeen in Kashmir, laid and took the oathtakes from Allama Raja Nasir Abbas Jafri as a Secretary General of Majlis Wahdat-e-Muslimeen Azad Jammu and Kashmir.
+(2009) Tasawar Jawadi brought Majlis Wahdat-e-Muslimeen in Kashmir, laid and took the oathtakes from Raja Nasir Abbas Jafri as a Secretary General of Majlis Wahdat-e-Muslimeen Azad Jammu and Kashmir.
 After the completion of era of three years, Jawadi was again elected as Secretary General.
 He remained Secretary General four times.

 (2022) He was selected as a Member of Ulama wa Mushaikh Council of Govt. of Azad Kashmir.